narendra97-bug/narendra97-bug/README.md

 ## currently working on...
 👩‍💻 I'm currently working on MERN stack project.

-🧠 I'm currently learning advanced frontend and backend.

 👯‍♀️ I'm looking to collaborate on exciting projects.

-💬 Ask me about..any development problem.

-📫 How to reach me...just send a message.

-😄 Pronouns..it's 'narendra' not 'narendar'.

-⚡️ Fun fact...wanna learn everything in a day.